🚫 Moderate Twitch chat with message filters automatically

 Warning users on their first offense

-By giving misbehaving users a warning on their first offence you allow them to learn your rules, but without you coming down on them full force.
+Before giving a timeout, you can give misbehaving users a warning on their first offence.
+This allows them to learn your rules without any major repercussions.

-You have several options on how warnings affect the chat message and user:
+You have several options on how warnings will affect the chat message and user.

-You can adjust the duration of the warning timeout separately in the «Warning timeout duration»
+(⁎) You can adjust the timeout duration in the «Warning timeout duration» input.

 Excluding special Twitch viewers from auto moderation